Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

    annotations.

-1. Add external interface entries to `Bindings.conf` for whatever non-WebIDL interfaces your new interface has as arguments or return values.
+1. Add external interface entries to `Bindings.conf` for whatever non-Web IDL interfaces your new interface has as arguments or return values.

 1. Implement a `WrapObject` override on `mozilla::dom::MyInterface`